CrazyNikkii/job-tracker/README.md

 - TypeScript
 - Vite
 - Tailwind CSS
+- React Router
-- GitHub Actions for CI
+- GitHub Actions

 ## CI

-The project uses GitHub Actions to automatically install frontend dependencies and run a production build check when changes are pushed or opened in a pull request.
+The project uses GitHub Actions to check that the frontend still builds successfully when changes are pushed or opened in a pull request.

+At the moment, the workflow installs the client dependencies and runs the production build.

-Planned later:
+## Planned later

-- Node.js / Express backend
+- Private tracker view
+- Simple private/admin password access
+- Backend API
-- Database for private job data
+- Database for real job data
-- Simple private admin login
 - Deployment